snuffop/tasknotes.nvim/README.md

 ## Features

+- **Obsidian Bases Integration**: Full support for Obsidian Bases views with complex filtering, date functions, and logical operators
-- **Views System**: Motion-inspired views (Inbox, Today, Overdue, etc.) with support for custom saved views
+- **Powerful Views**: Load views from `.base` files with support for Today, Overdue, This Week, Not Blocked, and custom filters
 - **Browse & Search Tasks**: Snacks picker integration for fast task browsing with filtering by status, priority, context, and project
 - **Create & Edit Tasks**: NUI-based forms for creating new tasks and editing existing ones
 - **Time Tracking**: Built-in time tracker with start/stop timers and time entry management